percona/k8spsmdb-docs/docs/data-insert.md

 In this tutorial you will learn to insert sample data to Percona Server for MongoDB.

-MongoDB provides [multiple methods for data insert](https://www.mongodb.com/docs/v7.0/reference/insert-methods/).
+MongoDB provides [multiple methods for data insert :material-arrow-top-right:](https://www.mongodb.com/docs/v7.0/reference/insert-methods/).
 We will use a `For` loop to insert some sample documents.
 {.power-number}

 1. Run the following command: